-7. If authentication against LDAP or Active Directory is required1, use the authentication script AD_auth.pl, available in \$SDP/Server/Unix/p4/common/bin/triggers, as a starting point.
-(There is also a version of the script called AD_auth_debug.pl, which contains additional debugging information.)
+7. If authentication against LDAP or Active Directory is required and you are using server version 2014.2 or later, Perforce provides inbuilt integration using the p4 ldap command (refer to the Command Reference Guide for details).
+For earlier server versions, or if you have requirements not satisfied by the inbuilt integration, use the authentication script AD\auth.pl, available in \$SDP/Server/Unix/p4/common/bin/triggers, as a starting point1.
+(There is also a version of the script called AD\auth\debug.pl, which contains additional debugging information.)
 Note: Perforce provides most IT required password management practices internally.
 It is recommend to use internal passwords over LDAP/AD to avoid exposing LDAP/AD passwords to the Perforce admin via the auth trigger.